PhoebeGaoZhen/AttentionGRN/README.md

 # AttentionGRN

-Please see the branch Master  for detail.
+Please see the branch master for detail.